 These gutters were formally introduced as a replacement to cast iron guttering systems.
-This is because there was a shortage of steel at the time.
+This is because there was a shortage of steel at that time.
 Hence, concrete was logically a durable and low-cost alternative to steel.
-Furthermore, cavity constructed walls were becoming more common at the time and Finlock gutters served to close the top of the cavity walls.
-They could also be used as load bearing for openings where doors and windows were placed.
+Furthermore, cavity constructed walls were becoming more common at the time and the Finlock gutters served to close the top of the cavity walls.
+They could also be used for load bearing for openings where doors and windows were placed.

 A Finlock gutter is built from two troughs that are horizontally positioned and sit at the head of a cavity wall.
 One of the troughs serves as the gutter while the other one distances the gap between the walls, also known as the cavity.
 This cavity sits on the internal wall.
 The Finlock blocks were varied in length, typically between 200 and 250 mm.
 These blocks were connected to one another using steel which was reinforced with mortar and rods.
 The sealing was then done, and the troughs were lined with a coating of bitumen or any other waterproof material, alternatively the lining was done using a mineral felt.

-The main cause of failure in these gutters is that resulting from expansion and contraction of the lining as a result of changes in temperatures.
-However, there many other causes of this problem as the thermal changes lead to the separation of weak points or at the junctions.
-As a result the heavy inflexible troughs of concrete often crack leading to points through which water can enter.
+The main cause for this kind failure in these gutters is that resulting from expansion and contraction of the lining as a result of changes in temperatures.
+However, there many other causes to this problem the thermal changes lead to the separation of weak points or at the junctions.
+As a result of the heavy inflexible troughs of concrete often crack leading to points through which water can enter.
 This kind of failure should be addressed immediately because it can be extensive.

 Cold bridging is when cold materials meet warmer ones resulting in the cooling down of the warmer material.
 This often presents as horizontal grey bands at high levels of the perimeter walls.
 When there’s such a problem, the wallpaper can begin to peel away at the top of your wall.
 If the wall is tiled, the tiles could start to become slightly raised.

 - Sagging and Uneven Gutters